devmatteini/socrates-2023/effect-talk/slides.md

 # Why Effect?

-We are using `fp-ts` in production and we like it.
+We are using `fp-ts` in production for a couple of years and we like it.

 At the end of february 2023, `fp-ts` was merged into the Effect ecosystem.

-Even if Effect 1.0 is far away, we've been using Effect in production since april!
+Even if Effect 2.0 is far away, we've been using Effect in production since april 🚀!

 ---